-1 Introduction
+Introduction

-Practical work in statistics-more often than not- involves coding.
+Practical work in statistics-more often than notinvolves coding.
 As a result, both statisticians and data scientists not only need to write code but are expected to write good code.
-By "good code" we mean code that, needless to say, makes the computer perform the operations that we intended but also code that is easily understood by humans-code that other people can reason about, edit, and reuse if necessary.
-If we adopt this view, our goal should be to write statistical programs that strike a balance between effectiveness and readability, an aim that is not always easy to achieve given the lack of formal training in software development of most practitioners, the sensible inclination to prioritize deadlines over potential future readers, and the subjective and social nature of the problem itself.
-In this document, guided by our own experience, we discuss what we believe are some of the core challenges that data scientists and statisticians face when we need to share our code and offer suggestions of possible tools and workflows.
+By "good code" we mean code that, needless to say, makes the computer perform the operations that we intend it to do, but also code that is easily understood by humans-code that other people can reason about, edit, and reuse if necessary.
+If we adopt this view, we should write statistical programs that strike a balance between effectiveness and readability, an aim that is not always easy to achieve given most practitioners' lack of formal training in software development, the sensible inclination to prioritize deadlines over potential future readers, and the subjective and social nature of the problem itself.
+In this document, guided by our own experience, we discuss what we believe are some of the core challenges that data scientists and statisticians face when we need to share our code, and we offer suggestions of possible tools and workflows.